Patient Care Technician

 American Allied Health (AAH)

-American Allied Health (AAH) offers the Patient Care Technician (CPCT) certification exam online to those with the eligibility qualifications.
+American Allied Health (AAH) offers the Patient Care Technician (CPCT) certification exam online to those who meet eligibility requirements.

 American Medical Certification Association (AMCA)